lcfraga/caselabels/backend/README.md

 script/docker/compose-dev up
 ```

 Running `npm start` will start the backend.
 By default, it will be available at http://localhost:3000.
-Use the `PORT` environment variable to bind the server to another port, e.g., run `PORT=5000 npm start` to make the frontend available at http://localhost:5000 instead.
+Use the `PORT` environment variable to bind the server to another port, e.g., run `PORT=5000 npm start` to make the backend available at http://localhost:5000 instead.

 ## Checking code style